Connecticut River Academy at Goodwin University

 Frequently Asked Questions about Goodwin's Environmental Science and Technology High School

-CTRA is a magnet high school serving Connecticut students grades 9 through 12.
-CTRA is located on the Goodwin College campus in East Hartford and is operated by LEARN.
+Connecticut River Academy is a magnet high school serving Connecticut students grades 9 through 12.
+CTRA is located on the Goodwin University campus in East Hartford and is operated by LEARN.
 LEARN is one of six Regional Education Service Centers (RESC) established by the State of Connecticut under legislative mandate to provide more diverse, high-quality, cost-effective educational opportunities to students in Connecticut.

-At CTRA we work together to find ways of contributing to justice and sustainability by striving to consistently live our core values of AWARENESS, DIVERSITY, and ACTION.
+At CTRA, we work together to find ways of contributing to a just and sustainable world by striving to consistently live our core values of AWARENESS, DIVERSITY, and ACTION.
 These values are made explicit throughout our curriculum in the form of our magnet standards, which are the driving force behind all of our learning — both formal and informal.
 At CTRA, we are fortunate to have a beautiful, state-of-the-art facility that brings our sustainability theme to life through early college, environmental science, and advanced manufacturing programs.

 Both magnet schools and charter schools are schools of choice, meaning that families choose to apply to have their student attend these schools.
 They are both considered public schools and both receive a portion of their funding from the State of Connecticut.